mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 ## Dependency

-A provider may also depend on another providers, thus forming chains of providers.
+A provider may also depend on other providers, thus forming chains of providers.
 In this way, useful logic can be reused for a set of functions, but also for other providers, without duplication of code.

 Similar to what you can do for a function, you can declare a dependency between providers using the `use` method.
 In this case, the data provided by the parent provider are accessible as part of a second parameter of the `body` function.